The Points Guy: Operations

 The Points Guy is a subsidiary of American media company Red Ventures.
 Liza Landsman is the CEO.
 The company is headquartered in New York City.
 As of 2025, The Points Guy had around 150 employees.

 The Points Guy operates a travel-focused website and app.
 The website includes news and sponsored content, with a focus on tips for accumulating airline points and miles, as well as more general aviation, hospitality, and credit card news.
 The app allows users to track points and miles from different loyalty programs.
 The Points Guy receives revenue through affiliate marketing partnerships with credit card companies.
 These fees are based on traffic from the site related to credit cards participating in loyalty programs.
 Among the company's partners are Citi, Bank of America, Chase, and Capital One.

-Reception

-The Points Guy is included on Wikipedia's spam blacklist due to having questionable relationships with the credit card companies it covers.